muckelba/PogoStats/README.md

 Grafana is the tool to visualize the collected data.
 It comes with a preconfigured dashboard and should work out of the box.
 You can access it on port 3000.
 The default username and password is `admin`.
 You are forced to change that on the first login.

+## Updating

+Updating this tool is a multi step process.
+First you need to update the git with  `git pull`.
+Second step is to re-build the container.
+Stop your current containers with `docker-compose down` and start and build the new ones with `docker-compse up --build`.
+When every container is running again, you may need to update the DB by hand since this tool does not have some sort of automatism to do that automatically.
+Every SQL update is basically a file in the sql directory.
+Check your current version with the `VERSION` file in the base directory and import the missing versions one by one via the commandline: `docker exec -it pogostats_database_1 mysql -u grafana -pchangeme grafana < sql/02_update.sql` for example.
+Make sure to adjust the mysql commandline parameters of course.

 ## Extras

 ### Notifications